asplake/agendashift-open/workshops/short-training.md

 Our third family of workshops, all 100% online, and comprising:

-### 1. [Learning the Language of Outcomes]
+### 1. [IdOO!
+Leading with Outcomes]

-The first of our workshops to go 100% online, this covers the Discovery and Exploration sessions of the Core workshop and features both the Lite and Classic editions of our Clean Language-inspired coaching game [15-minute FOTO].
-[More...][learning_the_language_of_outcomes]
+The first of our workshops to go 100% online, the *IdOO!* workshop covers the Discovery and Exploration sessions of the Core workshop and features both the Lite and Classic editions of our Clean Language-inspired coaching game [15-minute FOTO].
+[More...][idoo_leading_with_outcomes]

 ### 2. [Strategic Mapping with Outcomes]